What is Divorce Mediation?

 Attorney Tremblay attended the prestigious MCLE (Massachusetts Continuing Legal Education) Center’s rigorous training program for divorce mediators under the tutelage of such esteemed mediation experts as retired Probate and Family Court Judges Hon.
 Edward M. Ginsburg (Ret.); Hon.
 Eileen M. Shaevel (Ret.), and Hon.
 Gail L. Perlman (Chair of the Massachusetts Supreme Judicial Court Standing Committee on Alternate Dispute Resolution); John A. Fiske, Esq., Norman Sherman, Esq., David A. Hoffman, Esq.; Cynthia Bauman, Esq., and others.
 In addition, he is a member in good standing in the Massachusetts Council on Family Mediation, the largest and oldest recognized professional organization of mediators in Massachusetts, and abides by its standards of practice.

 And, of course, Attorney Tremblay has been a practicing lawyer since 1982 with extensive experience in divorce litigation.
 Click here for a full resume of Attorney Tremblay’s legal experience.

 How can I learn more?

-Call or email us today for a free half-hour initial consultation.
+Call today or use the handy contact form below to email us to arrange a free half-hour initial consultation.
 It costs nothing to learn whether divorce mediation will help you find the right solutions for your family.